 What are the best index funds and ETFs if one invests at Fidelity?
 I have accounts at Fidelity.
 I will give my choices.

-The complete list of the 65 commission-free ETFs is here.
-I see a handful of good ones.
-Overall, the list isn’t as good as the 101 commission-free ETFs at TD Ameritrade, which also include 32 Vanguard ETFs.
+Fidelity offers 65 commission-free iShares ETFs.
+Overall, the list isn’t as good as the 101 commission-free ETFs at TD Ameritrade, which include 32 Vanguard ETFs.
 However, when you combine the iShares ETFs with Fidelity’s Spartan index funds, you can come up with a pretty good portfolio when you mix and match and pay $8 a trade to get Vanguard ETFs when necessary.

 US Broad Market